Looking for the best keyboard for your Mac? Here are the crème de la crème!

 Logitech also makes a great budget keyboard, the K380, which retains the laptop-style typing experience.
 But the keys are circular with a slight curvature that makes it even more comfortable.
 It's also rechargeable with two-year battery life since it lacks backlighting, and can pair with up to three devices.

 Those who want to check out the best mechanical keyboard experience for Mac should consider the Keychron K2V2 if requiring something compact, or the Keychron K4V2 for a full-size board with number pad.
-Keychron is a good introduction to mechanical keyboards, and most of the company's options include Bluetooth wireless connectivity with up to three devices, backlight options, multi-platform compatibility with Windows and Android, and you have three options for switch choice.
+Keychron is a good introduction to mechanical keyboards, and most of the company's options include Bluetooth wireless connectivity with up to three devices, backlight options, multi-platform compatibility with Windows and Android, and three switch options.
 And since these are traditional-style mechanical keyboards, you can easily customize your board by changing out the keycaps with most keycap sets available on the market.

 Apple Magic Keyboard

-The best keyboard for most users
+The best keyboard for most Mac users

 Bottom line: Apple's Magic Keyboard works flawlessly with your Mac and has a minimal footprint.
 Plus, it comes in a compact or full size, depending on your needs.